 But other insurers may require the nonphysician practitioner to be a registered dietitian (RD) or certified nutrition professional.
 "An RD possesses nutrition training to address specific medical nutrition needs that may be beyond a nurse's or NP's scope," says Pat McKnight, MS, RD, LD, assistant nutrition professor for Mount Carmel College of Nursing and legislation chair for the Ohio Dietetic Association and the Ohio Nutritional Council in Columbus.
 So, before starting an MNT program, you should check with payers and state guidelines for credential requirements.

 Of course, prior to billing MNT, your pediatrician will have to meet with the patient and recommend therapy.
-For this "referral" visit, you should use a preventive medicine counseling code [...]
+For this "referral" visit, you should use a preventive medicine counseling code (99401-99404, Preventive medicine counseling and/or risk factor reduction intervention[s] provided to [...]